aaronfay/aaronfay-blog/articles/setuptools-pip-custom-python-index.markdown

 Mypi
 ---
 I've also recently set up a [mypi][11] private package index for our work, so we can start moving towards small, reusable python packages.
 I've also looked at [djangopypi][12] and [djangopypi2][13], the latter being a [bootstrap][14]-converted fork of the former.
 Both these projects seem to add a little more functionality around users management, and of course they're built on [Django][14], which means you get the nice Django admin at the same time.
 I haven't had time to do a full comparison, that will have to come later.
-For the time being, [mypi] seems to do the trick nicely.
+For the time being, [mypi][11] seems to do the trick nicely.

 Where setuptools falls apart
 ---